-After finalizing the contract, you will be invited to meet with the project team, which includes City staff, project consultants (e.g., architect, landscape architect, or engineer), and community representatives (stakeholders).
+Next steps will be to meet with the project team, which may include City staff, project consultants (e.g., architect, landscape architect, or engineer), and community representatives (stakeholders).
 There may be involvement by some of the City's boards and commissions, neighborhood groups, and/or special interest groups, who will need to be updated throughout the project.
+Your AIPP project manager will develop schedule for the duration of the project.